kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

     ## [498] "55-M"    "56-1wb"  "56-M"    "57-1w"   "57-M"    "60-1w"   "60-M"
     ## [505] "62-1w"   "62-M"    "63-1w"   "63-M"    "64-1w"   "64-M"

--   I’m pretty bad at explaining things like this, so I’m sure you’re still very confused.
-Sorry.
-You’ll get the hang of it as you use R more, I promise.

--   Anyway, we want the genus-level info, so we’re looking for the rows with a “1” under the “label” column.
+-   We want the genus-level info, so we’re looking for the rows with a “1” under the “label” column.

 ``` r
 Data.Raw<-Data.Raw[Data.Raw$label==1,]